It's the day London flooded with beer

 The day has inspired us to drink a Byrrh & Beer , a drink that marries the French aperitif that's pronounced 'beer' with British ale.

-Guinness World Record holder for "most bones ever broken in a lifetime" (433), Evil Knievel would have turned 74 today.
+Guinness World Record holder for "most bones ever broken in a lifetime" (433), Evil Knievel was born on this day in 1938.

 He died in 2007, aged 69, having lasted a surprisingly long time for a man who made his living out of impossible motorcycle leaps.
 Knievel's tolerance for pain was phenomenal, as was his eye for innovation.
 After failing to jump thirteen buses in Wembley, he walked off stage - despite suffering a broken pelvis.
 He tried (and failed) to cross Snake River Canyon on a custom-built, rocket-powered motorcycle.
 But the jump that ended his career was a rehearsal, for a leap over a tank full of live sharks, inspired by the movie Jaws.
 Knievel lost control and hit a cameraman, who went on to lose an eye.